-- 1. With the transceiver in normal operating mode press the UP or DN keys to increase or decrease the intensity of the LED display. - 2.
+- 1. To increase or decrease the intensity of the LED display, press the UP or DN keys with the transceiver in normal operating mode. - 2.
 Once maximum intensity of the display is achieved, the UP key no longer functions.
-Conversely once minimum intensity is reached, the DN key ceases to function.
+Conversely, once minimum intensity is reached, the DN key ceases to function.

-2.11 90 SECOND TRANSMITTER TIME OUT FEATURE
+2.11 90-SECOND TRANSMITTER TIMEOUT FEATURE

-A selectable 90 second transmitter time out feature is provided to prevent accidental continuous transmission in the event of a faulty PTT switch.
-With this feature enabled the transceiver will stop transmitting after the PTT is engaged continuously for 90 seconds.
-The timer is reset by releasing then re-engaging the PTT switch.
+A selectable 90-second transmitter time out feature is provided to prevent accidental continuous transmission in the event of a faulty PTT switch.
+With this feature enabled, the transceiver will stop transmitting after the PTT is engaged continuously for 90 seconds.
+To reset the timer ... release the PTT switch, then re-engage the PTT switch again.